jacquicheng/civic-innovation-summer/README.md

 2. **DocuMakers**: an experience that provides youth the opportunity to develop and practice skills in media and technology, as they produce engaging media stories that highlight important activities taking place amongst the youth in Chicago.
 This portion has 40 teens is run by [Free Spirt Media](http://www.freespiritmedia.org/) and it runs five days a week.

 3. **OpenMakers**: an experience that provides youth with concrete tools and conceptual thinking around open technology.
-This portion brings all 140 teens in the program together on weekly on Friday mornings and is run by the [Smart Chicago Collaborative](http://www.smartchicagocollaborative.org/).
+This portion brings all 140 teens in the program together weekly on Friday mornings and is run by the [Smart Chicago Collaborative](http://www.smartchicagocollaborative.org/).